-Welcome to the Wellness Center's Peer Education webpage!
-Within you will find information on the Peer Education Program, which includes both Wellness Reps and Sexual Assualt Prevention Peer Educators.
+Welcome to the Wellness Center's Peer Education Webpage!
+Within you will find information on the Peer Education Program, which includes both Wellness Reps and Sexual Assault Prevention Peer Educators.

-- Work alongside the Health and Wellness Coordinator in accordance with the Wellness Center's mission and provide programming in the Residence Halls, in the classroom, and with campus-wide events.
+- Work alongside the Health and Wellness Coordinator in accordance with the Wellness Center's mission and provide programming in the Residence Halls, classroom, and with campus-wide events

 Sexual Assault Prevention Peer Educator

-- Work alongside the Health and Wellness Coorindator in accordance with Alfred University's Discrimination, Harassment and Sexual Misconduct Policy.
+- Work alongside the Health and Wellness Coordinator in accordance with Alfred University's Discrimination, Harassment and Sexual Misconduct Policy

 - Are trained to provide educational opportunities in the Residence Halls, classroom, and with campus-wide events.